lapd-telco/SOFTWAY4IoT-Infra-Install/README.md

   ansible-playbook -v  manager.yml -i hosts
 ```

-The previous command will deploy the gateway manager using default parameters, for example, the fireware.
+The previous command will deploy the gateway manager using default parameters, for example, the [fireware infrastructure](https://www.fiware.org/) will not be deployed, the `etcd database` from any previous Softway version will be preserved  and the `WebSM` access port will be 8080.
 ```
     ansible-playbook -v  manager.yml -i hosts -e "fiware_deploy=true  remove_etcd_data=true websm_external_acess_port=8080"
 ```